davidmreed/ktema-org-zola/content/articles/you-are-not-really-talking-about-return-to-the-office.md

 In this version, I didn't actually say anything about remote work or in-office work.The argument has little to do with either as such.
 Clarke's argument, nominally in favor of in-office work, is actually trying to use office colocation to hide key business weaknesses.
 (It's also failing to grasp new opportunities to create value, expressing a rather pathetic possessiveness of employees' time, and generally creating the sense of a business leader as a petty tyrant).
 You don’t need to drive people back into the office so that they won’t use AI — you need to create contexts for them to use AI well, and in ways that multiply their impact on the bottom line!

 But at a much more basic level, a leader that cannot effectively measure and evaluate their workers remotely _likely also cannot effectively measure and evaluate their workers in person_.
-And there's a good chance that those who claim to do so are not rigorously measuring productivity but are deliberately or otherwise applying other criteria, opening up risk that they're creating inequity in their businesses due to unconscious bias.
+And there's a good chance that those who claim to do so are not rigorously measuring productivity but are deliberately or otherwise applying other criteria.
+That might mean that they favor those employees who are good at looking busy rather than being busy, or it could manifest in ways that reflect systemic biases, opening up risk that they're creating inequity or even incurring legal risk.

 ---